Keerthicruz/M1-App-VaccinationRegistration/1_Requirements/Readme.md

 * Cannot add large number of new registrations due to local server limitations.
 * Encryption is not enabled to protect the data.
 * OTP verification is not activated for new registrations.
+# SWOT Analysis
+## Strengths
+* Creating a database to vaccinate people based on aadhar.
+* Local vaccination centre enable easier operation.
+## Weaknesses
+* OTP verification is not available.
+* Aadhar Linked phone number database not available.
+## Opportunities
+* Tracking the vaccination deployments.
+## Threats
+* Encryption of the data is not present.
 ## 4 W's and 1 H
 ### Who
 * Patient who needs to be vaccinated.